pmargreff/paint_easy/README.md

 ## Limitations

-On current time this package is not have capabilities to read binary format allowed by ppm images (P4, P5 and P6 types).
+On current time this package has no capabilities to read binary format allowed by ppm images (P4, P5 and P6 types).

 ## Installation